Skip to Main Content

 Solar for Commercial Buildings, Multifamily Buildings + Farms

-Generating your own solar energy can save on operating costs and reduce your carbon footprint.
-You can also make your facility more resilient with a solar + storage system that provides backup power to keep equipment operating during outages.
+Generating your own solar energy saves on operating costs and reduces your carbon footprint.
+Adding battery storage allows your solar system to do even more by providing backup power to keep essential equipment operating during outages.

-Energy Trust makes it easy to go solar with solar development assistance, cash incentives and referrals to qualified contractors.
-Energy Trust incentives, federal tax credits and accelerated depreciation could offset up to 50% of solar system costs.
+Energy Trust makes it easy to add solar or solar + storage with solar development assistance, battery storage development assistance, cash incentives and referrals to qualified contractors.
+Energy Trust incentives, federal tax credits and accelerated depreciation could offset up to 50% of system costs.
 Also learn about solar pathways for Public Entities and increased incentives for Nonprofits, Tribes and Affordable Multifamily Housing.

 Expert advice from a solar trade ally contractor is the best way to explore solar solutions for your facility.